 In AngularJS, data is referenced using $scope objects.
 The concept of ‘$scope’ is very crucial in AngularJS as it detects changes to the model and modifies the HTML expression.
-The two-way data-binding and the nature of scope objects have led to the controller to be referenced as a view-model.
+The two-way data-binding and the nature of scope objects have led to the controller being referenced as a view-model.
 This is the pivotal reason for AngularJS to be popular as MVVM.

-The prominent usage of dependency injections come in the field of testing and SPA (Single Page Applications).
+The prominent usage of dependency injections comes in the field of testing and SPA (Single Page Applications).
 In the case of testing, AngularJS allows the user to split the app into smaller modules that can have dependencies and lets the user import only the modules that he/she is interested in.

 Allows expressing UI and reducing side effects: There are numerous benefits for declarative User interfaces.
 The extensions in AngularJS to HTML are done with the help of ng-directives.
 Some of the directives are ng-bind, ng-controller, ng-class, etc. By declaring the user interface, the chances for having side effects (An unexpected change that causes ruinous results) are reduced.

 Provide Developers controls: In AngularJS, the user can easily split the functions into the MVC (Model View Controller) way.
 One of the most commonly heard complaints about MVC is that the various controls that it uses to make it a bit complicated.
 AngularJS enables a feature namely ‘directive’ that helps in creating new HTML elements and attributes.
 For example, ng-class is a directive that is used to conditionally apply a class.